 Even at low concentrations, endocrine disrupting chemicals (EDCs) are a clear health risk.
-For example, they are found in cosmetics, plastic packaging - or pesticides

-Poisoning affects 44 percent of all agricultural workers worldwide - and in a low-income country like Burkina Faso as many as 83 percent
+For example, they are found in cosmetics, plastic packaging - or pesticides workers worldwide - and in a low-income country like Burkina Faso as many as 83 percent

 Several studies show that pesticide poisonings have been rising sharply for years - today about 385 million cases of acute poisonings occur each year.
 In 1990, a WHO task force estimated that about one million unintentional pesticide poisonings with severe manifestations occur annually, leading to approximately 20,000 deaths.
 Because many states do not have central reporting offices, it can be assumed that the actual number could be significantly higher as many cases remain unreported: Scientists point out that the total number of occupational poisonings in 1990 was even twenty-five million.
 One reason for the increase to 385 million poisonings today is probably the intensified pesticide use all over the globe: the worldwide tonnage increased by almost 81 percent between 1990 and 2017.
-This includes a 484 percent increase in South America and a 97 percent increase in Asia.
+This includes a 484 percent increase in South America and a 97 percent a reason for the high poisoning rate.
+60 percent of deaths related to pesticide poisonings occur in India.

 Most victims live in the Global South, where environmental, health, and safety regulations are often the weakest.
-The use of Highly Hazardous Pesticides (HHPs) is also a reason for the high poisoning rate.
-60 percent of deaths related to pesticide poisonings occur in India.
+The use of Highly Hazardous Pesticides (HHPs) is also